What is the Limited Liability Company?

-Getting started with a business involves many decisions which an entrepreneur undertakes and these decisions have a far-reaching impact on the business.
-Among the many decisions that an entrepreneur has to take one very important decision is related to the choice of the form of business.
+Starting a business requires an entrepreneur to make several decisions, and these decisions can have a far-reaching impact on the company.
+Among an entrepreneur’s many choices, one very important decision is regarding the business’s will.

-One can choose from various forms of businesses namely Sole Proprietorship, Partnership, Company and many more.
-Each business form has its own merits and demerits, legal formalities, tax implication etc. Among these business forms, there is one relatively new business form which is gaining popularity in the new age of entrepreneurship which is known as Limited Liability Company (LLC).
+One can choose from various forms of businesses, namely Sole Proprietorship, Partnership, Company, and many more.
+Each business form has merits, demerits, legal formalities, tax implications, etc. Among these business forms, one relatively new business form is gaining popularity in the new age of entrepreneurship: Limited Liability Company (LLC).

-An LLC can be started even with a single member and it is governed by its Memorandum of Association (MoA) and Article of Association (AoA).
-It is an ideal form of business form for small and medium scale businesses, early-stage startups as it is easy to form and requires minimal legal formalities to comply with and makes it easy for the entrepreneur to focus more on the operation and business aspect.
+Even a single member can start an LLC governed by its Memorandum of Association (MoA) and Articles of Association (AoA).
+It is an ideal business form for small and medium-scale businesses and early-stage startups as it is easy to form, requires minimal legal formalities to comply with, and makes it easy for the entrepreneur to focus more on the operation and business aspect.

 Characteristics of a Limited Liability Company (LLC)

-- Limited liability company (LLC) format requires fewer compliance formalities pertaining to conducting of Board Meeting, Annual general meeting, maintaining records of minutes of meetings and filing of statutory returns to name a few compared to a Corporation form of business.
+- Limited liability company (LLC) format requires fewer compliance formalities about conducting Board Meetings, Annual general meetings, maintaining records of minutes of meetings, and filing of statutory returns, to name a few, compared to a Corporation form of business.
 However, it is pertinent to note that compliance formalities are still substantially more complex than a partnership or sole proprietorship form of business.

-- Another characteristic of a Limited Liability Company is that the income of an LLC is treated as personal income of its members and as such taxes rates applicable to individuals are applied instead of corporate tax rates.
-These characteristics of a Limited Liability Company (LLC) is known as pass-through taxation and the benefit that accrue through this feature is that the profits are taxed only once in the hands of the members directly and no double taxation is faced which is normal practice in company form of business where income is first taxed at the corporate level and then at an individual level when profit is distributed in the form of dividend to shareholders.
+- Pass-through taxation, where the income of an LLC is the personal income of its members, is a characteristic of a Limited Liability Company.
+Applying individual tax rates instead of corporate tax rates is advantageous as it ensures that the profits are taxed only once in the hands of the members directly.
+Avoiding double taxation, which is a common practice in the company form of business where income is first taxed at the corporate level and then at an individual level when profit is distributed as a dividend to shareholders, is an advantage of LLCs because individual tax rates are applied instead of corporate tax rates.

 - There is no limit on the maximum number of members in an LLC.
-Unlike a company or a partnership form of business, there are no restrictions on the maximum number of members in LLC.
+Unlike a company or a firm partnership business, there are no restrictions on the maximum number of members in an LLC.

-- It cannot exist till perpetuity.
-It has a limited life and it ceases to exist and needs to be dissolved upon death or bankruptcy of its members or if any member leaves the organization.
+- It can only exist once perpetually.
+An LLC has a limited life and needs to be dissolved upon the death or bankruptcy of its members or if any member leaves the organization.

-- The first advantages of LLC are easy to form and involve lesser compliance formalities.
-LLC is not required to conduct the Annual General Meeting and also not required to file their Annual Reports with the appropriate authority of the country in which they are operating.
+- The first advantage of an LLC is that it is easy to form and involves fewer compliance formalities.
+An LLC is not required to file its Annual Reports with the appropriate authority of the country in which it operates or conduct the Annual General Meeting.

-- The second advantages of LLC are eligible for pass-through taxation feature which implies that the company doesn’t pay on taxes or take losses.
-Any profit or loss of business is reported by the owners in their personal income tax returns.
-Thus this form of business avoids double taxation by way of firstly tax payment by the corporation along with Income tax paid by the individual members on the income received from the corporation.
+- The second advantage of an LLC is that it is eligible for a pass-through taxation feature, which implies that the company doesn’t pay taxes or take losses.
+The owners report any profit or loss of business in their personal income tax returns.
+Thus, this form of business avoids double taxation by way of the first tax payment by the corporation and Income tax paid by the individual members on the income received from the corporation.

 Disadvantages of Limited Liability Company (LLC)

-- Limited Liability Company (LLC) form is suitable for small business.
-It is not an ideal form of business for business which aspires to go public.
+- The Limited Liability Company (LLC) form is suitable for small businesses.
+There are better business forms for a business that aspires to go public.

-- LLC have to be dissolved compulsorily on the death or bankruptcy of a member.
-It cannot run till perpetuity like a Corporation.
-In case any member leaves the business is compulsorily required to be wound up.
-However, the rest of the members, if wish to continue, can form a new LLC.
+- LLC has to be dissolved compulsorily on the death or bankruptcy of a member.
+It can only run once perpetually like a Corporation.
+If any member leaves, the business is compulsorily required to be wound up.
+However, if they wish to continue, the rest of the members can form a new LLC.

 Differences Between Limited Liability Company vs Limited Liability Partnership

-Here we provide you with the top 3 differences between Limited Liability Company vs Limited Liability Partnership
+Here, we provide you with the top 3 differences between a Limited Liability Company vs Limited Liability Partnership.

 Minimum members required |